A South Auckland stabbing victim was soaked in blood after being knifed in Manurewa

 The father said one of his sons had now been charged with possessing an offensive weapon in connection with the incident, an allegation he denied.

-In a statement, police said a young man was in hospital with stab wounds after a serious incident in Manurewa last night.
+In a statement, police said a young man was in hospital with stab wounds after a serious incident in Manurewa on Sunday night.

 "A male suffered a stab wound and remains in Middlemore Hospital in a stable condition.